 Boston Harborfest, the largest Independence Day festival in the United States, celebrates Boston's colonial, Revolutionary War, and maritime history and heritage with fireworks over the Boston's Inner Harbor, entertainers, historical reenactments, live music, Freedom Trail site tours, the annual USS Constitution turn-around cruise in Boston Harbor, an arts market, and a classical car show, plus a lot more!

-Harborfest began in 1981.
-Events this year take place primarily in Boston's Historic Downtown district and Downtown Crossing this year and include a spectacular 45-minute fireworks display over the Inner Harbor.
+Events this year take place primarily in Boston's Downtown Crossing and Christopher Columbus Park this year, and include a spectacular 15-minute fireworks display over Boston Harbor on July 1.

-Some Harborfest events are free, including music and other live performances at "The Steps" (Washington and Franklin Street in Downtown Crossing) and appearances by costumed historical reenactors.
+Some Harborfest events are free, including music and other live performances at "The Steps" (Washington and Franklin Street in Downtown Crossing), Chowderfest, watching the fireworks from the shore, and appearances by costumed historical reenactors.

-Boston Harborfest dates back to 1981, and the 2023 celebration looks like gala summer event.
+Boston Harborfest dates back to 1981, and the 2023 celebration will be a gala summer event.

 Why does Boston have such a large Independence Day celebration?
 This is where the fight for American liberty began, and July 4th is a very special occasion here.